+6. As per the terms of the Loan

+Agreement, Veer was obligated to

+make quarterly payments towards the

-of the loan and payments towards principal were to be made on a six-monthly basis.
-Veer had assured SCL that the payments towards the loans would be made on a timely basis and no defaults would be committed by Veer.
+interest component of the loan and

+payments towards principal were to be

+made on a six-monthly basis.
+Veer had

+assured SCL that the payments

+towards the loans would be made on a

-- Pursuant to Veer's request for disbursement, on 02.11.2018, SCL disbursed a total amount of Rs.
-150,00,00,000/- to Veer. - 8.
-In support of the Loan, the Corporate Debtor and its other sister concerns executed a Memorandum of Entry on 28.11.2020, creating a first-ranking mortgage in favour of SCL with respect to land admeasuring 66.1326 acres (approx.) Village Sohna and situated in Mohammedpur Gujjar, Tehsil Sohna, District Gurgaon, Haryana ("Security Lands").
-A copy of the Memorandum of Entry dated 28.11.2020 is annexed herewith and marked as Annexure P-5. - 9.
-Further, the Corporate Debtor and its sister concerns also executed a Deed of Hypothecation in favour of SCL, thereby creating a first-ranking charge over the receivables arising from the Security, of Lands.
-A copy of the Deed 28.11.2020 Hypothecation dated is annexed herewith and marked as Annexure P-6. - 10.On 01.10.2020, SCL and Veer executed an Addendum Agreement to the Loan Agreement, whereby the tenure of the Loan Agreement availed by Veer were extended till 05.10.2025.
-Further, the of initial understanding quarterly payments towards interest and 6-monthly payments towards principal were modified to a uniform system of quarterly payments towards both principal and interest.
+timely basis and no defaults would be

+committed by Veer.

+7. Pursuant to Veer's request for

+disbursement, on 02.11.2018, SCL

+disbursed a total amount of Rs.

+- 150,00,00,000/- to Veer.

+5 8.
+In support of the Loan, the Corporate

+Debtor and its other sister concerns

+executed a Memorandum of Entry on

+28.11.2020, creating a first-ranking

+mortgage in favour of SCL with

+respect to land admeasuring 66.1326

+acres (approx.) situated in Village

+Sohna and Mohammedpur Gujjar,

+.
+Tehsil Sohna, District Gurgaon,

+- Haryana ("Security Lands").
+A copy

+of the Memorandum of Entry dated

+28.11.2020 is annexed herewith and

+marked as Annexure P-5 .

+9. Further, the Corporate Debtor and its

+sister concerns also executed a Deed of

+Hypothecation in favour of SCL,

+thereby creating a first-ranking charge

+over the receivables arising from the

+Security Lands.
+A copy of the Deed of

+Hypothecation dated 28.11.2020 is

+annexed herewith and marked as

+Annexure P-6.

+10.On 01.10.2020, SCL and Veer

+executed an Addendum Agreement to

+the Loan Agreement, whereby the

+tenure of the Loan Agreement availed

+by Veer were extended till 05.10.2025.

+Further, the initial understanding of

+1 quarterly payments towards interest

+and 6-monthly payments towards

+principal were modified to a uniform

+system of quarterly payments towards

+both principal and interest.
 A copy of the Addendum Agreement dated 01.10.2020 are annexed herewith and marked as Annexure P-7.